Cover for "Else": the unnecessary expression

 Ok, you’re kind but this example is very easy.
 Trust me, I write specific code and I can’t drop else! — one of my colleague

-That was my colleague response when I talk about this.
-But you know, every developer write specific code (in 2016, CRUD are generated).
+That was my colleague’s answer when I mentioned this.
+But you know, every developer writes specific code (in 2016, CRUD were generated).
 If you don’t, I’m sorry for you!

 So, sometimes it’s difficult to avoid this expression.
-Most of times, it came from another problem: you don’t know design patterns.
+Most of the time, it came from another problem: design patterns misknowledge.

 Solution 2: State Pattern